-A beam is any structural member significantly longer than it is wide or deep.
+A beam or bar is any structural member significantly longer than it is wide or deep.
 The term 'significantly', however, means different things to different people.
 To some people, twice as long is sufficient, others would consider five times as long to be too short and would therefore consider such a member to be a plate, a frame or a structure.
 Beams' calculation procedures impose no such limits or distinctions.

 Beams are normally used to carry a load whilst spanning supports a good distance apart, such as a floor (see CalQlata's Floors calculator).
 When specifying a beam you must define its maximum loading capacity (i.e. its strength) and its maximum acceptable deflection.